-- They do not result in unacceptable impacts on nearby residential properties and/or any sensitive receptors in terms of noise, visual dominance, shadow flicker, ice throw or reflective light; - The development will not create a significant risk of landslide or bog burst; - The proposed entrance is adequate for both the construction and operation phase of the development along with the local access road network t facilitate construction of the proposal and transportation of large machinery and turbine parts to site; - A separation distance of 10 times rotor diameter to an occupied, temporarily unoccupied or approved dwelling can be achieved.
-A minimum distance not less that 500m will generally apply to wind farms with single turbine proposals assessed on a case by case basis; and

-• The above-ground redundant plant (including turbines), buildings and associated infrastructure shall be removed and the site restored to an agreed standard appropriate to its location. "
+- The development will not create a significant risk of landslide or bog burst; - The proposed entrance is adequate for both the construction and operation phase of the development along with the local access road network t facilitate construction of the proposal and transportation of large machinery and turbine parts to site; - A separation distance of 10 times rotor diameter to an occupied, temporarily unoccupied or approved dwelling can be achieved.
+A minimum distance not less that 500m will generally apply to wind farms with single turbine proposals assessed on a case by case basis; and - The above-ground redundant plant (including turbines), buildings and associated infrastructure shall be removed and the site restored to an agreed standard appropriate to its location. "

-In response to the requirement for a separation distance of 10 times rotor diameter we recognise that this is the approach put forward within paragraph 6.227 of the SPPS, however we would question why the wording has not mirrored the overarching policy:
+In response to the requirement for a separation distance of 10 times rotor diameter we recognise that this is the approach put forward within paragraph 6.227 of the SPPS.
+However, we question why the wording has not mirrored the overarching policy of the SPPS.

-SPPS (Para 6.227) / PPS 18 RE1 wording
+(Para 6.227) / PPS 18 RE1:

-'For wind farm development a separation distance of 10 times rotor diameter to occupied property, with a minimum distance not less than 500m, will generally apply (emphasis added)
+'For wind farm development a separation distance of 10 times rotor diameter to occupied property, with a minimum distance not less than 500m, will generally apply

-FODC Policy RE01 wording
+FODC Policy RE01:

 (n) a separation distance of 10 times rotor diameter to an occupied, temporarily unoccupied or approved dwelling can be achieved.
-A minimum distance not less than 500m will generally apply to wind farms with single turbine proposals assessed on a case by case basis; and
+A minimum distance not less than 500m will generally apply to wind farms with single turbine proposals assessed on a case by case basis;

-The council should recognise that both PPS 18 and the SPPS were the product of extensive public and industry consultation in shaping and refining the policy contained within.
-There is no justification for the removal of 'will generally apply' from the first sentence which would hinder the future development of renewable energy in a sustainable way across the FODC area.
-The Council should be aware that there is no statutory separation distance stipulated in legislation with regards to the siting of wind farms.
+Both PPS 18 and the SPPS were the product of extensive public and industry consultation.
+We do not believe that there is any justification for the removal of 'will generally apply'.
+This would hinder the future development of renewable energy in a sustainable way across the FODC area.
+There is no statutory separation distance stipulated in legislation with regards to the siting of wind farms.
 References to the separation distance in policy and guidance influence and inform planning decisions, but the policy and guidance do not impose any statutory obligation on the developer or the Council.
-This is supported by a number of Planning Appeals Commission decisions (PAC) including references 2013/A0219 and 2012/A0186.
+This is supported by a number of Planning Appeals Commission decisions including references 2013/A0219 and 2012/AO186.

-Furthermore since the production of both PPS18 and the SPPS turbine technology has moved on significantly and we would question the appropriateness of this separation distance.
-We would encourage FODC to look at the Planning Guidance which is currently being drafted in the Republic of Ireland (and which apply to the neighbouring wind farms in Counties Donegal, Cavan and Monaghan) which recommends that; "a visual amenity setback of 4 times the turbine height between a wind turbine and the nearest residential property, subject to a mandatory minimum distance of 500 metres".
-It is understood from the draft LDP that joint working with the various councils regarding a consistency of approach to development within areas where there are shared boundaries such as the Republic of Ireland is of upmost importance (as endorsed in section 3.7 of the draft LDP), we would question the soundness of whether or not this approach has been considered in the criteria outlined in RE01 of the draft LDP.
-Further, within Wales there is only a 500m minimum restriction and in Scotland there is no guidance relating to specific separation distances between properties and wind turbines.
+Furthermore, since the production of both PPS18 and the SPPS turbine technology has moved on significantly and we would question the appropriateness of this separation distance.
+We would encourage FODC to look at the Planning Guidance which is currently being drafted in the Republic of Ireland (and which apply to the neighbouring wind farms in Counties Donegal, Cavan and Monaghan) which recommends that;

+"a visual amenity setback of 4 times the turbine height between a wind turbine and the nearest residential property, subject to a mandatory minimum distance of 500 metres".

+Joint working with other councils regarding a consistency of approach to development within areas where there are shared boundaries such as the Republic of Ireland is of utmost importance (as endorsed in section 3.7 of the draft LDP).

+We would question the soundness of whether this approach has been considered in the criteria outlined in RE01 of the draft LDP.
+We would also add that in Wales there is a 500m minimum restriction and in Scotland there is no guidance relating to specific separation distances between properties and wind turbines.

-We would also like to highlight that there are operational wind energy developments within the FODC area which would not be able to meet this policy requirement, however they have been considered acceptable.
+We would also like to highlight that there are operational wind energy developments within the FODC area which would not be able to meet this policy requirement; however, they have been considered acceptable.